stfnw/pov-ascii/README.md

 ### Example fonts

-The fonts used for this project are truncated to represent a subset of ASCII characters, more specificly the range from `0x20` (SPACE) to `0x7F` (DEL).
+The fonts used for this project are truncated to represent a subset of ASCII characters, more specifically the range from `0x20` (SPACE) to `0x7F` (DEL).
 They are not directly included, because I am not sure under which license - if any - they were published.